 Our goal is to put our clients back in the place they were the day before they bought the car.
 You have the right to purchase a car that is safe, and where any defects are disclosed to you prior to signing the sales contract.
 It is not illegal for dealerships to sell cars with frame damage or prior accidents, but they MUST disclose this information, in writing to the buyer.
 If this information was not provided, then you can sue the dealership for the frame damage to the used car.

 Our auto fraud attorneys are here to help consumers who have been scammed by a dealership into buying a car that is misrepresented.
 In most of these cases, we are able to settle with the dealer out of court to get our client the satisfaction they deserve.
-When you sue the dealership for misrepresenting a car through our law firm, there is no upfront cost to you with our contingency retainer.
+When you sue the dealership for misrepresenting a car through our law firm, there is very low upfront cost to file the case on contingency.

 Speak with an Auto Attorney for free